First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Analysis method

 In this work, we define the test statistic (TS) as the largest value of the maximized natural log of the likelihood ratios for either observed data or a background-only hypothesis.
 Owing to the fact that Wilks' theorem is not satisfied for this analysis we are unable to define an analytical expression for the TS distributions.
 Therefore, the background TS distribution used to establish the sensitivity and discovery potential for this analysis is generated from scrambled trials, where a scrambled trial corresponds to a year of time scrambled data.
 This motivates an estimation of a discovery potential at a 3$\sigma$ significance rather than at the more traditional 5$\sigma$ due to computational challenges.
 Additionally, a 3$\sigma$ discovery potential is further motivated by the possibility of using this analysis for sending transient astrophysical alerts~\citep{Smith:2012eu,Rutledge:1998hc,Aartsen:2016lmt}, in which case 3$\sigma$ is a reasonable threshold.

 Figure~\ref{fig: Sen_dis} shows the 90\% sensitivity and 3$\sigma$ discovery potential for the analysis in terms of the number of observed signal events as well as fluence.
 The 90\% sensitivity is defined as the signal strength that results in 90\% of the scrambled trials containing signal having a value of the TS equal to or larger than the median background TS.
 The 3$\sigma$ discovery potential requires the median of the scrambled trials containing signal to coincide with the 3$\sigma$ background TS value.
+This concept is illustrated in Figure~\ref{fig:TS_dists}, where the background TS distribution is shown along with examples of TS distributions obtained with different numbers of injected signal events.
 The sensitivity in terms of the number of signal events is slightly worse around the horizon, since the background rate at those declinations is higher.
 The sensitivity in terms of the fluence is better for larger declinations due to the effective area of the detector being better in the Northern Sky.

-For a source emitting neutrinos with a mean energy of $E_{mean}$ \nolinebreak= 20 GeV located at a declination of 16$^{\circ}$, it was found that increasing the number of time windows considered (when $n_s$ threshold is fixed to 2) does not significantly improve sensitivity (which plateaus at $\sim$8 signal events).
-However, the computation time is significantly increased, motivating us to consider not more than 100 windows on average per trial.
-The sensitivity when the average number of time windows considered is fixed to 100, is also not significantly affected by the $n_s$ threshold (the sensitivity improves from 7.8 to 7.6 signal events when the $n_s$ threshold is varied from 1.5 to 4.0), which is therefore kept fixed at 2 in order to require a minimum of spatial clustering between the events.
+Figure~\ref{fig: sen_thresholds} shows that the number of signal events required to observe a transient emitter is largely constant across a range of values of N$_{TWPT}$.
+The final value of N$_{TWPT}=$100 was chosen to maximize the sensitivity (or minimize the required number of observed signal neutrino events), while also observing the largest number of time windows in order not to miss a potential transient neutrino emitter.
+Also, the $n_s$-threshold does not noticeably affect the sensitivity and the parameter is therefore kept fixed at 2, in order to require a minimum of spatial clustering between the events.

+The analysis does not appreciably improve when considering shorter bandwidths; because the emission scenarios under consideration in this work have an emission duration that matches the bandwidth, and because with a background rate of 0.87\,mHz the background expectation is already so small.